top of page

 The Situation:

-An AI startup needed to secure a large commercial contract with a Fortune 100 healthcare company.
-To do so, they had four weeks to demonstrate accurate, near–real-time tracking of people moving through a physical environment—measured in milliseconds, not seconds.
+An AI startup needed to secure a large commercial contract with a Fortune 100 consumer company.
+To do so, they had four weeks to demonstrate accurate, near real-time tracking of people moving through a physical environment.
+Measured in milliseconds, not seconds.

 This was not a science project.
 The demo needed to work reliably, under executive scrutiny, with no room for hand-waving.

-We had three things working in our favor:
+We had three things working in our favor which shaped every technical decision that followed:

 • a clearly defined success criterion